12 Step Recovery

 Helping Others Enhances Your Own Recovery

-Scientific research confirms the notion that helping others helps alcoholics and addicts become and stay sober.
+There is scientific evidence that backs up the notion that helping others actually helps alcoholics and addicts become and stay clean and sober.

 The Twelve Steps